SpicyMarinara/SpicyMarinara.github.io/README.md

 [OpenRouter](https://openrouter.ai/) | I hope this one needs no introduction.
 This is currently the safest and easiest way to access all the models.
 Pay-as-you-go when using them

 ## Preset Creators

+> 📌 **Note**
+>
+> If a proxy is listed here, it means I personally tested it and its owner agreed to being mentioned on this page.

 Creator | Description
 :----: | :----: